Conditional neural control variates for variance reduction in Bayesian inverse problems: Discussion

 The proposed method integrates seamlessly with simulation-based inference techniques~\citep{Cranmer2020}, which already produce joint samples $(\mathbf{x}_i, \mathbf{y}_i)$ and learned posterior approximations from which the score is readily available.
 CNCV training consumes exactly these existing artifacts, adding no extra forward model evaluations, and the inference-time cost of evaluating the ensemble of coupling layers is comparable to a single shallow network evaluation.
 At the same time, CNCV also accommodates physics-based scores computed directly from the likelihood and prior, making it applicable to problems where high-fidelity forward evaluations are available and accurate score computation is paramount.
 This flexibility makes CNCV attractive across a wide range of settings---from problems constrained by partial differential equations, where each forward solve dominates the computational budget and any variance reduction translates directly into proportional savings, to lower-cost problems where the analytical score is readily accessible.

 It is worth noting that CNCV reduces the variance of posterior expectations computed from a given set of samples, but does not alter the samples themselves or improve the underlying posterior approximation.
 While the quality of the control variate depends on score accuracy, our normalizing flow-based experiments demonstrate that learned scores yield comparable variance reduction to analytical scores.
 Since Stein's identity requires the score to correspond to the sampling distribution, it is crucial that the score and posterior samples originate from the same source---e.g., both from a CNF---to preserve the zero-mean property of the control variate.
-For simple posteriors, polynomial control variates~\citep{MiraSolgiImparato2013} can match CNCV for a single observation; however, the value of CNCV lies in non-Gaussian settings where amortization across observations is needed.
+Consequently, CNCV is exactly unbiased for expectations under the learned posterior, and any discrepancy with the true posterior is attributable to the learned score alone---the control variate neither introduces nor amplifies it.
+On the Darcy problem we quantify this gap directly: the systematic field-space bias of the CNF posterior mean is negligible (${\sim}\,{-}10^{-3}$), and the residual error is dominated by the irreducible posterior spread on weakly-constrained modes rather than by any bias CNCV contributes (Appendix~\ref{app:cnf_bias}).
+The method also yields little benefit when the quantity of interest is already nearly constant under the posterior---so that its variance is small to begin with---or is only weakly correlated with the score.
+For Gaussian posteriors, whose score is linear, polynomial control variates~\citep{MiraSolgiImparato2013} can match CNCV for a single observation; the value of CNCV lies in non-Gaussian settings, where amortization across observations is needed and the optimal control variate is nonlinear in the score---as Appendix~\ref{app:studentt} shows on a heavy-tailed Student-$t$ likelihood, on which a per-observation polynomial control variate instead increases variance.
 As with any amortized method, we expect a gap relative to observation-specific optimization~\citep{OrozcoSiahkoohi2025}; CNCV is complementary to such refinement strategies and can be combined with them to further reduce estimator variance.

-Aside from the inverse problems considered above, the principle of learning amortized, Stein-based control variates is applicable to other domains where Monte Carlo estimation is a computational bottleneck---e.g., variance reduction of policy gradient estimators in reinforcement learning~\citep{Greensmith2004}, scaling to higher-dimensional fields by operating in latent spaces learned by functional autoencoders~\citep{Bunker2025}, and amortized uncertainty quantification for digital twins~\citep{Herrmann2023digitaltwin}.
+Beyond the inverse problems studied here, amortized, Stein-based control variates apply to other domains where Monte Carlo estimation is a bottleneck---e.g., variance reduction of policy gradient estimators in reinforcement learning~\citep{Greensmith2004, li2026reverse}, scaling to higher-dimensional fields in latent spaces learned by functional autoencoders~\citep{Bunker2025}, and amortized uncertainty quantification for digital twins~\citep{Herrmann2023digitaltwin}.